PhilipMcGaw/CV/IET/83137730 Philip McGaw - Professional Review.md

 Once the product has been reverse engineered I was responsible for developing proposals such as improving the selection of components and addition of filtering to allow the device to fulfil its operational requirements and comply with EMC (Electromagnetic Compatibility) and LVD (Low Voltage Directive) directives.

 This work was predominantly carried out alone and without supervision.
 Research included taking notes, testing and analysing product performance, and reviewing data-sheets and other technical specification documents.
 The use of test equipment was fundamental to this process, giving visibility on the inner workings of the circuits in the product.

 Whilst working at CASS industries, I was responsible for training my co-works in the operation of the EMC test laboratory and how to perform the tests required to certify customers equipment.
 This also involved making them aware of the required legislation and standards that covered different tests and classes of equipment, the Testing and Reporting workload was split between myself and the other co-workers, in the case of more technical products I would take responsibility for these due to the challenges involved with testing and reporting on them.

 There was a requirement to identify a situation where a Jig would improve the productivity, efficiency or simplify a process, or even allow us to offer a service that we had not got the facilities to offer before.
-Once the requirement was identified, I would be responsible for designing and building test jigs using both mechanical and electrical cad and using a mixture of rapid prototyping and machine shop tools; The combining of 3D printed parts, COTS (Common Off The Shelf) parts, and Electronics requires the ability to visualise how the parts will interface
+Once the requirement was identified, I would be responsible for designing and building test jigs using both mechanical and electrical cad and using a mixture of rapid prototyping and machine shop tools; The combining of 3D printed parts, COTS (Common Off The Shelf) parts, and Electronics requires the ability to visualise how the parts will interface.

 While working at JLR (Jaguar Land Rover) as an EMC Component Engineering, I have significantly improved my project and people management skills as I regularly communicate with both JLR employees and external stakeholders via Email, phone, and face to face.
 This includes meetings where I am the only person representing the EMC department of JLR and ensuring compliance with the legal requirements, and JLR engineering standards.